IBM/ansible-role-infosvr/README.md

 ansible-playbook [-i hosts] [site.yml] --tags=update
 ```

-This will ensure all system-level packages for the OS are up-to-date (ie. `yum update -y`) as well as applying any patches listed in the `vars/patches/...` files for your particular release that have not already been applied.
+This will apply any patches listed in the `vars/patches...` files for your particular release that have not already been applied.
+It will *not* however update any system-level packages for the operating system: if this is desired, ensure your broader playbook takes care of such an update.

 ### Enviromnet operations